maleckicoa/dist_alx/README.md

 The package is intended as a learning material.<br/>
 The user should learn how to for publish Python packages on PyPI. <br/>
 The package contains two functions Gaussian() and Binomial(), which return the mean, standard deviation and other output for these two statistical distributions.<br/>
-For full description of all methods of the package, go through the docstring inside the .py files.<br/>
+For full description of all methods in the package, go through the docstring inside the .py files.<br/>

 ## Files <a name="Files"></a>
 Zipped file "dist_alx" contains three files: